When Should I Start Using A Lifting Belt? 3.0

 The Lifting belt.

-Some will wear them for every exercise they do at the gym, like every single one; including bicep curls in the squat rack.
+Some people will wear them for every exercise they do; including bicep curls in the squat rack.

 Some will wear them on certain exercises above certain weights.